What is the risk of Yellow Fever in Uganda?

 A certified Travel Medicine Clinic will therefore assess your risk of catching the disease (remember Yellow Fever is nasty) and balance it against the risks of the vaccine.

-Side effects are different and usually amount to a very sore arm, body and headache in one third of people.
-Many people have soreness of the injection site too.
+Side effects are a different thing, and they usually amount to a very sore arm, with body aches and headache in one third of people.

 Is it true that people in their 60s don’t need to have the Yellow Fever vaccination?

-In such cases, you need to think carefully: if there’s a high risk of catching Yellow Fever and you haven’t been vaccinated then have a think about whether you really want to travel there?
+In such cases, you need to think carefully: if you need the certificate to enter a country where there is no Yellow Fever (but a certificate requirement) that is one reason to get an exemption certificate… if there’s a high risk of catching Yellow Fever and you haven’t been vaccinated, consider whether you really want to get an exemption certificate and travel there unprotected?!

 Top tip: If you plan to travel somewhere when you are over 60 years old, think about having the vaccine earlier!